cisco/ChezScheme/IMPLEMENTATION.md

  * "syntax.ss": the macro expander

- * "cpnanopass.ss": the main compiler
+ * "cpnanopass.ss" and "cpprim.ss": the main compiler, where
+   "cpprim.ss" is the part that inlines primitives

  * "cp0.ss", "cptypes.ss", "cpletrec.ss", etc.: source-to-source
    passes that apply before the main compiler

  * "x86_64.ss", "arm64.ss", etc.: backends that are used by
-   "cpnanopass.ss"
+   "cpnanopass.ss" and "cpprim.ss"

  * "ta6os.def", "tarm64le", etc.: one per OS-architecture combination,
-   provides platform-specific constants that feed into "cmacro.ss" and selects the backend used by "cpnanopass.ss"
+   provides platform-specific constants that feed into "cmacro.ss" and selects the backend used by "cpnanopass.ss" and "cpprim.ss"

 Chez Scheme is a bootstrapped compiler, meaning you need a Chez Scheme compiler to build a Chez Scheme compiler.
 The compiler and makefiles